Cumulocity-IoT/cumulocity-examples/mqtt-service/README.md

 Each example is in its own subfolder with a separate README file explaining how to build and run the example:

-* [simple-pulsar-client](simple-pulsar-client/): A basic standalone client application showing how to use the Pulsar API to exchange messages with MQTT devices.
+* [java-simple-pulsar-client](java-simple-pulsar-client/): A basic standalone Java client application showing how to use the Pulsar API to exchange messages with MQTT devices.
-A simple Python script to simulate an MQTT device is also provided.
+* [python-simple-mqtt-client](python-simple-mqtt-client/): A simple Python MQTT client that can be used to simulate an MQTT device.

 ## Pre-requisites